Bilingual and ESOL Department

 English for Speakers of Other Languages (ESOL) Program Highlights:

-The English for Speakers of Other Languages (ESOL) Program is a district-wide program implemented at six elementary schools (Barry, Franklin, Hale, Pulaski, Putnam, and Sherman), Washington Middle School, Platt and Maloney High Schools.
-The ESOL Program continues to support the linguistic and academic development of ELLs in our district.
+The English for Speakers of Other Languages (ESOL) Program is a district-wide program implemented at six elementary schools (John Barry, Benjamin Franklin, Nathan Hale, Casimir Pulaski, Israel Putnam, and Roger Sherman), Washington Middle School, Edison Middle School, Platt and Maloney High Schools.
+The ESOL Program continues to support the linguistic and academic development of ELs in our district.

-English Language Learners (ELLs) who qualify for the ESOL program come from more than 30 different language backgrounds.
+English Learners (ELs) who qualify for the ESOL program come from more than 30 different language backgrounds.
 New students in grades K-12, who qualify for the ESOL Program, enter our schools throughout the academic year.
 Students whose parents refused services for the mandated Bilingual Education Program are supported by ESOL services at their respective neighborhood schools.
 Students from foreign countries, new to the Meriden School System, arrive with limited exposure to both the American educational system and culture.
-They often have gaps in their education due to many factors.
-These may include: mobility, age upon arrival, ranges of skills, diversity in educational background, and expectations of schooling, etc.

 In the Meriden Public Schools, the ESOL Program staff recognizes that:

-- The number of ELLs continues to increase annually
+- The number of English Learners continues to increase annually

-- The education of ELLs is the responsibility of all teaching personnel
+- The education of English Learners is the responsibility of all teaching personnel

 - The acquisition of a second language is a challenging and complex process